umang91/fcm-client-lib/README.md

-# FCMClientLib
-A library which helps you register for Firebase Cloud Messaging(FCM) and listen for FCM messages.
-It can be used to attach multiple push providers and deliver data and token to all the listeners.
-This library is very helpful for those you use multiple push notification provider.

 ![Download](https://api.bintray.com/packages/umangchamaria/umang/fcmclient/images/download.svg)

+# Firebase Messaging Client
+A library which helps you handle Firebase Cloud Messaging(FCM).
+This library helps in abstracting out the logic firebase message lifecycle, it takes care of token lifecycle and delivers the notification payload received from FCM to the application via a callback listener.
+The library internally manages token registration, token refresh and also has a retry mechanism in case of registration failure.

 # Features